Brooks Lodge Review and Katmai Bear Viewing Guide

 What is Brooks Lodge and why is it special?

-Brooks Lodge is a 16 room Alaska wilderness lodge.
-The lodge located at the mouth of the Brooks River in Katmai National Park and Preserve.
+Brooks Lodge is a 16-room Alaska wilderness lodge.
+The lodge is located at the mouth of the Brooks River in Katmai National Park and Preserve.
 Katmai National Park is located on the Katmai Peninsula across from Kodiak Island.
-While the park was originally created as a National Monument to protect the Valley of Ten Thousand Smokes, the park is best known for Brooks Falls and is salmon fishing Alaskan Brown Bears.
+While the park was originally created as a National Monument to protect the Valley of Ten Thousand Smokes, the park is best known for Brooks Falls, salmon fishing, and Alaskan Brown Bears.

 The iconic photo of an Alaska Brown Bear standing at the top of the waterfall waiting for a salmon to jump into their mouth is taken at Brooks Falls.
 Brooks Falls is about 0.5 miles upriver from Brooks Lodge.
 It’s about a 1.2-mile walk along the park’s maintained path from the Lodge to the Falls viewing platform.
 Staying at Brooks Lodge allows visitors to sleep indoors while being close to some of the best Alaskan Brown Bear viewing.